dcm2192/p8105_final_proj/p8105_final_proj.md

 ## Intended Final Products

-- Website with landing page, about page, visulaizations, and dashboard
+- Website with landing page, about page, visualizations, and dashboard
 - Map showing migration of elk over time
 - Comparison of elk migration with soil temperature
-- Exploration of riverflow in yellowstone and elk migration
+- Exploration of river flow in Yellowstone and elk migration
 - dashboard/shiny app with interactive plots containing soil chemistry information
 - plots analyzing the relationship between vegetation, elevation and